 On E-Business Application tier, we put two more components, one is AccessGate and second is Webgate.

-Webgate is nothing but a Policy Enforcement Point (PEP) where as OAM acts as Policy Decision Point (PDP).
+Webgate is nothing but a Policy Enforcement Point (PEP) whereas OAM acts as Policy Decision Point (PDP).
 Whenever any request comes to EBS from User, WebGate will first take that request to Oracle Access Manager for Authentication (ATN) & Authorization (ATZ).

 AccessGate is a Java Application that gets deployed on Oracle Weblogic Server (Part of R12.2).
 Note: In R12.1 and prior, you install & create Weblogic Domain and deploy AccessGate on this domain

 If User exists with same User ID, it will link this user with the user coming from OID/OAM Authentication.
-AccessGate will create a session in E-Business Suite FND_SESSION in Oracle E-Business Suite Database and allow user to access E-Business Suite application tier.
+AccessGate will create a session in E-Business Suite FND_SESSION in Oracle E-Business Suite Database and allow the user to access E-Business Suite application tier.

 Note: In Oracle EBS R12.1, there is a slight difference and that is accessgate and webgate are deployed outside the E-Business Application tier.
-They can be on same machine or can be on separate machine as of E-Business Suite.
+They can be on the same machine or can be on a separate machine as of E-Business Suite.

 Whether you are new to Oracle Apps or an Expert Oracle Apps DBA, Register for this FREE Oracle EBS-OAM integration webinar with Me (Oracle ACE & Author Atul Kumar).

-Did you find this video about “Architecture and Components in Oracle EBS R12.2-OAM integration” useful ?
+Did you find this video about “Architecture and Components in Oracle EBS R12.2-OAM integration”useful?

-Are you having any queries about architecture and components in Oracle EBS 12.2-OAM integration ?
+Are you having any queries about architecture and components in Oracle EBS 12.2-OAM integration?

 Post under comments below for instant reply or feedback so we can post more FREE videos like above.

-If you have not yet downloaded FREE eBook – 7 Docs every Oracle Apps DBA must read for EBS R12 integration with OAM/OID for SSO get a copy in your Email
+If you have not yet downloaded FREE eBook – 7 Docs every Oracle Apps DBA must-read for EBS R12 integration with OAM/OID for SSO get a copy in your Email